 To that end, the nuns at KBV study the Pali Canon, the Vinaya and the Pali language and practice the Noble Eightfold Path with diligence.
 At its Mountain View location, KBV holds public weekly chanting, meditation and sutta study sessions, daylong meditation retreats and other Dhamma programs, as well as traditional Buddhist observances, such as Vesākha Pūjā and Kathina.
 KBV’s abbess and founder, Ayya Santussika Bhikkhuni, meets with people for spiritual counseling on request.
 She also offers meditation instruction, Dhamma talks and retreats at a wide variety of venues outside of KBV.
 She leads the East Bay Dhamma group meeting monthly in Berkeley.
 She also serves as a regular co-teacher for the San Jose Dharma Punx, the “Nuns Sharing Dhamma” program at the Berkeley Buddhist Monastery, and the “Dhamma Tuesdays” program at Wat Buddhanusorn in Fremont, California.

 KBV also engages in activities to promote wholesome action on behalf of the world’s poor and for the benefit of the common good.
-These activities have included organizing fundraising “Walks to Feed the Hungry” in San Francisco, San Jose, Sacramento and Escondido, California for Buddhist Global Relief, a charitable organization focused on relieving chronic hunger and malnutrition.
+These activities have included participating in climate change marches and organizing fundraising “Walks to Feed the Hungry” in San Francisco, San Jose, Sacramento and Escondido, California for Buddhist Global Relief, a charitable organization focused on relieving chronic hunger and malnutrition.

 Since KBV began, the community of participants has steadily grown and is uniquely diverse with people representing a very wide range of ethnicities, ages and backgrounds.
 The common theme is interest in traditional Theravada teachings from the Pali Canon as practiced and presented by ordained monastics in English as they relate to modern Western culture.